M2 Bradley: Bradley squad and platoon organization

 Since 1986, the U.S. Army has believed 9 to be the optimal number of individuals in a mechanized squad.
-Because of the limited room available for passengers in the Bradley, accommodating a full squad in the Bradley is accomplished by squad splitting.
+Because of the limited room available for passengers in the Bradley, accommodating a full squad in Bradleys is accomplished by squad splitting.

 A mechanized platoon consists of soldiers other than the squad members, and those soldiers must also ride in the vehicles.
 The original Bradley had room for 3 crew members and 6 passengers, called dismounts by the U.S. Army.
 An original mechanized platoon with four M2 Bradley vehicles included 12 crew and two infantry squads of 9 dismounts.
 Five other dismounts were also in the platoon and needed to be transported in the platoon's vehicles: the platoon leader, a radio-telephone operator, a medic, and two forward observers whose role is to call for support fire from artillery and aircraft.
-Together they filled 35 of the 36 available spaces in the platoon's four vehicles.
+Together, they filled 35 of the 36 available spaces in the platoon's four vehicles.
 In the later M2A2 and M2A3 versions of the Bradley, the Army rearranged the interior stowage and created space for an extra dismount in each vehicle, resulting in spaces for 7 dismounts in each vehicle and a total of 40 soldiers in the four-vehicle platoon.
 With the extra men, the Army reorganized the Bradley platoon into 3 squads with 9 dismounts each.
 The Bradley crew of 12 stayed the same, thus there was room in the Bradleys for only one more dismount—the platoon leader.
 That new configuration did not leave room for the medic, platoon radio-telephone operator, or forward observers.
 In actual practice, however, units rarely have all the men they are assigned, so there is usually room for those extra soldiers.

 Even with the extra space in the revised Bradleys, the squads were split among more than one Bradley.
 A split squad can be difficult to organize and control immediately after dismounting, especially when under fire and in complex terrain.
 The Army seeks to avoid that difficulty by requiring the GCV to carry the full 9-man squad.
 A four-vehicle GCV platoon will have room for 12 crew members and 36 dismounts.
 With three squads fully occupying three GCVs, the fourth GCV will have room for the platoon leader, forward observers, radio-telephone operator, and medic.